 “Wow, would you look at this?
-It’s the library and housing,” I said — I thought — to Manfriend.
+That’s the library,” I said — I thought — to Manfriend.
 A confused Chinese tourist stared back at me.

 I started scanning the shaded areas.
 It was a hot day, humid and hovering around 100 degrees.
 As expected, there was Manfriend, among the throngs of other beleaguered tourists vying for shade inside Bangkok’s Grand Palace.

 Creature of the shadows, indeed.

 I rolled my eyes and went over to him.
 Sure, it was hot, but with so much to see, I was compartmentalizing well.
 I couldn’t bear missing the sites just for a few moments out of the sun.